 Tour prices: A$17 per adult; A$11 per child (children between 4 and 15 years of age); free for children before 4 years of age (accompanied by a paying adult)

 The Penguin Parade is undoubtedly the star of Phillip Island.
 Many visitors head down to Phillip Island just to watch the penguin parade.
 Just check out the tour agencies offering coach services to the Penguin Parade!
 Of course, there’s more to Phillip Island than just these cute little penguins (Check out our Phillip Island Seal Watching Ecoboat Tour experience here!).
 However, many of us will still feel those simply cannot beat the cuteness of those little penguins.

-As the highlight of the day are really animals, their behaviour may not be predictable as well.
-While the estimated time of the penguins arriving may be stated as 7.30pm, you might need to wait until 8pm before they actually arrive.
+As the highlight of the day is really animals, their behaviour may not be predictable as well.
+While the estimated time of the penguins arriving may be stated as 7.30 pm, you might need to wait until 8 pm before they actually arrive.
 Hence, be patient and wait.
 We promise the wait is definitely worth it!

 As you walk back towards the Visitor Centre, you will encounter some penguins who are continuing to make their way back to their homes.
 They will be walking along their own pathway, alongside the pathway made for humans, albeit separated by a barrier.
 This is when most become tempted again to snap pictures of them.
 Resist, unless you want to get caught, and may be "kindly requested" not to take any pictures.
 You have been warned!

 Back at the Visitor Centre, do spend some time visiting the gift shop or grab a bite, as the roads are likely to be packed anyway, with the many tour buses only starting to move off.
 We shopped until it was announced that the Visitor Centre is closing before we completed our purchases and made our way back to the car.